Vipers vs Verdi

 It’s always jarring, sometimes scary, and always to sought again and again.

-Today, it happened at lunch
+One day, it happened at lunch

 I attended a preview luncheon for UKOT’s production of Verdi’s LA TRAVIATA.